 - Place the potted fern on a saucer or tray filled with water but propped up on pebbles.
-The water underneath and around the pot evaporates which creates a humid micro-climate around the leaves of your ferns which mimics its preferred natural humid conditions and prevents the ferns leaves turning brown.
+The water underneath and around the pot evaporates which creates a humid micro-climate around the leaves of your ferns which mimics its preferred natural humid conditions and prevents the fern’s leaves from turning brown.
 Keep the pot above the water line, so that the soil does not become saturated which causes root rot

 - Water ferns so that the soil is consistently moist, but not saturated.
 Ferns grow in soil with lots of organic matter which retains moisture around the roots consistently yet is still well draining so that the roots are not sat in boggy soil.
-Plant ferns in good compost with lost of organic matter and water as often as required so that the soil is evenly moist (Exactly how often varies on your climate and conditions but if the leaves are turning brown and dying, and the soil feels somewhat dry then you are likely underwatering your fern.
+Plant ferns in good compost with lots of organic matter and water as often as required so that the soil is evenly moist (Exactly how often varies on your climate and conditions but if the leaves are turning brown and dying, and the soil feels somewhat dry then you are likely underwatering your fern.

-- Always water ferns with a good soak rather then a light watering.
-Watering generously ensures that the moisture reaches the ferns roots where it is required so that the roots can then transport moisture to the leaves so that they do not turn brown and crispy.
+- Always water ferns with a good soak rather than a light watering.
+Watering generously ensures that the moisture reaches the fern’s roots where it is required so that the roots can then transport moisture to the leaves so that they do not turn brown and crispy.
 Watering too light causes the surface of the potting soil to be moist but the water does not reach the roots where it is required.
 Always water thoroughly, so that excess water trickles from the base of the pot.

-- Place the fern in a shady area and keep the it out of full sun.
+- Place the fern in a shady area and keep it out of full sunlight.
 The great thing about ferns is that they can thrive in shady spots so find an area of your home that does not have direct sunlight as this can scorch the leaves and dry out the soil causing brown leaves.

 - Water the fern with lukewarm water rather the hot or cold water.
 Most indoor ferns are tropical plants and watering with lukewarm water replicates their natural conditions.
 If the water is very cold then this can cause shock to their sensitive roots which can contribute to the leaves turning brown.

 - Create a more humid environment with more nearby plants.
-By placing several leafy houseplants close together then you can help create a humid micro-climate around your fern which can contribute to reviving your fern and replicating the sort of growing conditions in the fern’s natural environment.
+By placing several leafy houseplants close together you can help create a humid micro-climate around your fern which can contribute to reviving your fern and replicating the sort of growing conditions in the fern’s natural environment.

-- Misting ferns with a spray bottle can also help, however it is important to note that misting some species of ferns can increase the risk of foliar leaf spot disease if misted daily the leaves are consistently damp, so a humidifier is often preferable.
+- Misting ferns with a spray bottle can also help, however, it is important to note that misting some species of ferns can increase the risk of foliar leaf spot disease if misted daily the leaves are consistently damp, so a humidifier is often preferable.

 - Prune down any brown growth back to healthy green growth with a sharp pair of pruners.
-The brown leaves of the fern do not recover,but pruning them back can help to stimulate new healthy, green growth and improve the appearance of the plant.
+The brown leaves of the fern do not recover, but pruning them back can help to stimulate new healthy, green growth and improve the appearance of the plant.

 (To learn more read my article, why is my fern turning brown?)